7RU7H/CTFs/HackTheBox/Retired-Machines/CTF/CTF-Helped-Through.md

 ## Beyond Root

-- Tried to adapt the hacksmarter script.
+- Tried to adapt the hacksmarter script. - Done
 - Adapt the get the remote time script
-- LDAP page in Archive complete
+- LDAP injection page in Archive complete
-- CIA tradecraft-to-brainzcraft
+- CIA tradecraft-to-brainzcraft - Done!
+Will review in a later Box